 'Fair Trade' is about making trade fair - i.e. ensuring decent wages and working conditions for producers.
 It’s also about encouraging eco-friendly production.
 Fair Trade has lifted millions of people out of poverty and encourages sustainable farming methods.

 What’s the difference between Fairtrade and Fair Trade?

 Fair Trade is a general movement involving various organisations, including the World Fair Trade Organisation, the European Fair Trade Organisation and the Fair Trade Advocacy Office.
 It involves supporting small producers and businesses at home as well as abroad.

 Fairtrade (all one word) is a scheme within this movement, controlled by the Fairtrade Labelling Organisations (FLO) International and other partners, and characterised by the Fairtrade Mark and a particular set of standards.
 The Fairtrade Foundation provides further information.

 East Dunbartonshire's involvement dates back to Balmore Coach House's forward-thinking activities in the 1980s.
 In the early 2000s, Milton of Campsie Parish Church spearheaded an area-wide movement that led to the formation of the East Dunbartonshire Fairtrade Steering Group in 2005.

 In October 2007, the Fairtrade Foundation designated East Dunbartonshire a Fairtrade Zone - one of Scotland's first.
-This award has been renewed four times since then, most recently during Fairtrade Fortnight 2015.
+The area has renewed this status biannually and has achieved continuous Fairtrade Zone status since 2007.